Howard Metzenbaum

-Howard Morton Metzenbaum (June 4, 1917 – March 12, 2008) was an American politician and businessman who served for almost 20 years as a Democratic member of the U.S. Senate from Ohio (1974, 1976–1995).
-He also served in the Ohio House of Representatives and Senate from 1943 to 1951.
+Howard Morton Metzenbaum (June 4, 1917 – March 12, 2008) was an American politician and businessman who served as a United States senator from Ohio in 1974, and again from 1976 to 1995.
+A member of the Democratic Party, he also served in the Ohio General Assembly from 1943 to 1951.

 Early life and education

 Metzenbaum was born June 4, 1917, in Cleveland, Ohio, to a poor family, the son of Anna (née Klafter) and Charles I. Metzenbaum.
 His paternal grandparents were Jewish immigrants from Poland and France, and his maternal grandparents were Hungarian Jews.
 He attended Glenville High School, where he ran track, while also working odd jobs after hours.
 He graduated from Ohio State University, receiving a bachelor's degree in 1939 and a law degree in 1941.
 During the 1940s, he practiced law in Cleveland.
 After initially facing discrimination due to his Jewish heritage, he found acceptance representing large labor unions, first with the Communications Workers of America and later the International Association of Machinists.